willgdjones/pydantic-ai/docs/examples/rag.md

 * RAG search

-This is done by creating a database containing each section of the markdown documentation, then registering the search tool as a retriever with the Pydantic AI agent.
+This is done by creating a database containing each section of the markdown documentation, then registering the search tool as a retriever with the PydanticAI agent.

 Logic for extracting sections from markdown files and a JSON file with that data is available in [this gist](https://gist.github.com/samuelcolvin/4b5bb9bb163b1122ff17e29e48c10992).